javiertury/redsys-easy/README.md

 ```

-### Accepted parameters for redirectPetition and wsPetition
+### Accepted parameters for createRedirectForm and wsPetition

 Numbers